 Why Mowing Your Grass to the Right Height is Important

 Mowing your grass to the right height is important for several reasons.
 First, it helps to promote healthy grass growth.
-When you mow your grass to the right height, you’re removing only the top portion of the grass blades, which allows the remaining blades to continue growing.
+When you mow your grass to the right height, you’re removing only the top portion (⅓, to be exact) of the grass blades, which allows the remaining blades to continue growing.
 This promotes healthy growth and helps to keep your lawn looking lush and green.
+Mowing on a regular schedule promotes lateral growth, or the side to side “filling in” that bermuda and zoysia are so famous for.

 Lawn Scalping

-Many homeowners make the mistake of erroring on the side of keeping their grass long.
+Many homeowners make the mistake of erring on the side of keeping their grass long.
 While in other regions scalping your lawn may cause problems; in our Georgia climate scalping your lawn can help.
-Scalping your lawn is the process of cutting the grass extremely short, usually to a height of 1 inch.
+Scalping your lawn is the process of cutting the grass extremely short, usually to a height of 1 inch or ½ inch, at the very beginning of the growing season.
+This typically happens in early April or early May, or whenever ground temperatures are 70 and rising.
 While this may seem counterintuitive, there are actually a number of benefits to scalping your lawn, including:

 Scalping your lawn can help to remove dead grass and other debris, which can block sunlight and prevent healthy growth.
 By cutting the grass short, you can also encourage new, more robust growth to emerge.
 Thatch is the layer of dead grass and other organic material that accumulates on the surface of your lawn over time.
 Scalping your lawn can help to break up this thatch layer, which can promote better water and nutrient absorption in the soil.